lucienbertin/sandboxes/README.md

 ## Nestjs

-very basic nestjs backend, it uses typeorm for binding to the db and exposes some basic REST endpoint but i'll migrate this to a graphQL exposition at some point.
+very basic nestjs backend, it uses typeorm for binding to the postgres instance and mongoose for binding to mongodb. it exposes its stuff through a graphql endpoint available under /graphql, and a sandbox under /graphiql

-Nest seems built with the _dependency injection_ pattern in mind so i'll use that for this part of the codebase
+Nest seems built with the _dependency injection_ pattern in mind so i'll use that for this part of the codebase.

+Also the modules definition pattern is very nice when you want to use the _vertical slice_ pattern so i'll try using that at some point

 once again `npm run` + scripts used by the nests community.